peterychuang/peterychuang.github.io/content/tech/2016-04-15-my-linux-rig.md

 ### Theme

-I use Gnome Desktop with [Flat-Plat-Blue theme](/linux/flat-plat-blue-gnome-gtk-theme-release), which I forked from Flat-Plat.
+I use GNOME Desktop with [Flat-Plat-Blue theme](/linux/flat-plat-blue-gnome-gtk-theme-release), which I forked from Flat-Plat.
 The source code for the theme is available on my [Github Repository](//github.com/peterychuang/Flat-Plat-Blue).

 ### Applications I use to write